kirstyidoko/kidoko-cfg-ck-data/intro-to-project.md

 ## uni_tables_creation.sql
 This SQL file is where I create the tables for the database and set the necessary primary and foreign keys.

+## uni-eer
+An EER diagram that shows the relationships between the tables.

 ## uni_functions_procedures.sql
 This SQL file is where I create the stored functions and procedures for this database.